ArtIvanenko/FirebaseAuthService/README.md

 # FirebaseAuthService
-<strong>This service allow authenticate users in app through git, google, facebook profile</strong>
+<strong>This service allow authenticate users in app through git, google, facebook profiles (if the app using firebase DB)</strong>